PositivePlusOne/pp1-tech-test/fahad/README.md

 1. Clone the Repository:
 Clone the API repository from GitHub
 2. Navigate to the API Directory:
-Open the terminal and change directory to the API folder: cd p1plus_API
+Open the terminal and change directory to the API folder
 3. Run the API Server:
 Ensure you have Python and Django installed.
 Open the project in VS Code or your preferred code editor.